DCD-Ecosystem/dcd_protocol/README.md

-# DCD - The Most Powerful DCD protocol - Divide trust.
+# DCD Protocol.
+Divide trust.
 Unite players
-Welcome to the DCD source code repository!
+Welcome to the DCD Ecosystem source code repository!
 This software is actively developed by the Graphene Lab team based on previous internal developments, as well as using a number of public technologies, including EOSIO, Ethereum and others.

 ## Software Installation From Scratch Ubuntu 18.04